nasa/fprime/docs/Design/numerical-types.md

 **Note:** in order for F´ to compile without warnings it is necessary that each of the platform types are elements in the set of integers supplied by the C standard int header. i.e. each type is an `int8_t`, `int16_t`, `int32_t`, `int64_t` or unsigned equivalents.
-On some compilers `int` and `unsigned int` are not members of that set and on those platforms it is imperative that all types be defined.
+On some compilers `int` and `unsigned int` are not members of that set and on those platforms it is imperative that both `PlatformIntType` and `PlatformUIntType` be set to some fixed size type instead.

 ### Configurable Integer Types